jk-85/VirtualDUB2_64_Fast_Forward_Plugin/README.md

 # Fast Scan 500 / 2000 / 3000 fps toolbar plug-in for VirtualDub2

-Add additional button to your VirtualDUB2:
+Add additional buttons to your VirtualDUB2:
 Move fast forward in your video with one click.
 You also can click on the input or output pane to start or stop the fast forward process.